 Section 62.1-259 and Section 62.1-260.E of the Ground Water Management Act of 1992 require that all persons withdrawing ground water on or before July 1, 1992 for agricultural or livestock watering purposes in excess of 300,000 gallons per month from a well, well system or a pond recharged by ground water with mechanical assistance in the Eastern Shore or Eastern Virginia Ground Water Management Areas, apply for a ground water withdrawal permit by December 31, 1993.
-Section 67, 1-260 F areas, apply for a ground water withdrawal permit by December 31, 1993.
-Section 62, 1-260 E requires the Virginia Department of Environmental Quality to issue ground water withdrawal permits for the total amount of ground water withdrawn in any consecutive twelve month period between July 1, 1983 and June 30, 1993 together with such savings as can be demonstrated to have been achieved through water conservation.
+Section 62.1-260 E requires the Virginia Department of Environmental Quality to issue ground water withdrawal permits for the total amount of ground water together with such savings as can be demonstrated to have been achieved through water conservation.
 A separate application must be filed for each well or system of wells.
-An agricultural well system is defined as follows; (1) two or more unconnected withdrawal points located on the same or contiguous properties under common ownership for which the withdrawal is put to the same beneficial use, (2) two or more interconnected withdrawal points under common ownership which may or may not be located on a contiguous property.
-Completed applications must be received at the Virginia Department of Environmental Quality, Office of Spill Response and Remediation, P.O.
+An agricultural well system is defined as follows; (b) two or more unconnected withdrawal points is put to the same or contiguous properties under common ownership for which the withdrawal common ownership which may or may not be located on a contiguous property.
+Completed Spill Response and Remediation, P.O.
 Box 11143, Richmond, VA.
 23230, by December 31, 1993.

 , 1.
 2. 2.
 2. 1993.
 1. Landowner: W. T. NOTTINGHAM JR. Phone: 804-331-3119 Landowner: W. T. NOTTING-HAM JR. Phone: 804-331-3119 Landowner Address: 2497 PickETTS HB.
 R. CAPE CHARLES, VA 23310 (Street, RR and Box #, City, State, Zip Code) (Street, RR and Box #, City, State, Zip Code) Agent/Renter Name: NOTTINCHAM ENTERPRISES INC. Phone: 804-331-3119 Location of Withdrawal Well or Well System: NORYHAMPTON, CHEAPSIDE (County/City) (County/City) Farm Name: CHEAPSIDE FARM 2.
-Total amount of ground water withdrawal during any consecutive twelve month period between July 1, 1983 and June 30, 1993 5723400 Consecutive twelve month begins $\frac{J}{J}$ $\frac{J}{J}$ and ends $\frac{J}{J}$ and ends $\frac{J}{J}$ $\frac{J}$
+Total amount of ground water withdrawal during any consecutive twelve month period between July 1, 1983 and June 30, 1993 5723400 Consecutive twelve month begins $\frac{J}{J}$ $\frac{J}{J}$ and ends $\frac{J}{J}$ and ends $\frac{J}{J}$ \frac{J}

-Documentation of ground water withdrawal claim must be provided.
-The preferred з. documentation of withdrawal amounts are voluntary ground water withdrawal reports submitted pursuant to the Water Withdrawal Reporting regulations (VR 680-15-01) or flow meter readings.
+3. Documentation of ground water withdrawal claim must be provided.
+The preferred documentation of withdrawal amounts are voluntary ground water withdrawal reports submitted pursuant to the Water Withdrawal Reporting regulations (VR 680-15-01) or flow meter readings.
 Attach a copy of the Annual Report of Water Withdrawals or flow meter readings if available for the period chosen in 2. above.
-If ground water withdrawal reports or meter readings are not available, provide estimates of withdrawals based on one of the following methods:
+If ground water withdrawal so one of the following methods: